onemez/onemez/README.md

 - 👋 Hi, I’m @onemez
 - 👀 I’m interested in ...
 Infrastructure As Code, Automation and DevOps
 - 🌱 I’m currently learning ...
-Terraform, Ansible and Azure Administration
+AzureDevOps, Terraform, and Ansible
 - 💞️ I’m looking to collaborate on ... anything cool that involves scripting (especially Powershell)